Quick Technical Audit: How to Use Chrome Lighthouse to Improve Performance, SEO, and Accessibility

 Best Practices for Testing

 - Run multiple tests: Network conditions and page variability mean one run is not always representative.
-Run several tests and average results.

 Conclusion and Call to Action